 also in the goan varan recipe, kokum is added. and in the kerala parippu curry, kokum is not added. this is one of my mom’s fusion recipes. since i had some nice drumsticks on hand, i have added them to the dal. but this dal can be made without drumsticks also.

-again as a souring agent we usually add kokum. but if you do not have kokum you can add tomatoes instead. unfortunately, i neither had kokum nor tomatoes, so did not add any 🙁 for the tempering i have used coconut oil, however the tempering can also be done in ghee.
+again as a souring agent we usually add kokum. but if you do not have kokum you can add tomatoes instead. i have used kokums for the tempering and used coconut oil, however the tempering can also be done in ghee.

 the dal is best had with rice and some ghee on top of it along with some beans upkari or cabbage upkari. this recipe can be made with arhar dal (tuvar or pigeon pea lentils) and even moong dal (green gram dal). have never tried it with masoor dal (pink lentil).

 few tips for this goan dal recipe:

 - do not overcook the moong dal as they become lumpy and clumpy.

 - this dal is usually a little thick, so don’t make it too watery.